-Of youth who died of overdose in BC, 50% lived with family, and none lived on the street exclusively.5 living with them knew about their drug use,.5 Most fatal youth overdoses occurred at a residential address.5 Educating those living with drug users about the signs of overdose and how to respond is an important measure in preventing fatalities could be provided through pharmacies or by the Ministry of Child and Family Development, who had contact with 77% of youth who died of overdose.5 31% of youth who died had previous hospitalizations for overdose, opportunit for education for youth and their families.5 Families can be referred to campaigns providing resources and tools, such as Moms Stop the Harm.11 Medications prescribed to someone else were involved in 31% of youth overdose deaths, usually from a family member (23%).5 This highlights the need for patient education on risk to others, the importance of securing medications, and safe disposal.12
+Of youth who died of overdose in British Columbia, 50% lived with family, and none lived on the street exclusively.5 In 62% of youth who lived with family and 100% of those who did not, people living with them knew about their drug use,.5 Most fatal youth overdoses occurred at a residential address.5 Educating those living with drug users about the signs of overdose and how to respond is an important measure in preventing fatalities; this could be provided through pharmacies or by the Ministry of Child and Family Development, who had contact with 77% of youth who died of overdose.5 31% of youth who died had previous hospitalizations for overdose, which constitute opportunities for education for the youth and their families.5 Families can be referred to campaigns providing resources and tools, such as Moms Stop the Harm.11 Medications prescribed to someone else were involved in 31% of youth overdose deaths, usually involving medications prescribed to a family member (23%).5 This highlights the need when prescribing and dispensing opioids for patient education on risk to others, the importance of securing medications, and safe disposal.12

-Educating frontline staff involved with highrisk youth (e.g. group home workers, police, school outreach programs) about naloxone kits (a lifesaving tool that can reverse opioid overdose), increasing knowledge about signs of overdose and where youth and their families can access free kits (e.g. through towardtheheart.com), and furthering awareness of resources for prevention and addiction treatment could reduce the impact of opioids.9,13–18 Several school districts in BC and higher education institutions, including the University of British Columbia, have already implemented or are planning make naloxone kits available.19,20 Naloxone training was viewed positively by participants of the Vancouver Inner City Youth program, suggesting this could be beneficial elsewhere.21
+Educating front–line staff involved with high–risk youth (e.g. group home workers, police, school outreach programs) about naloxone kits (a lifesaving tool that can reverse opioid overdose), increasing knowledge about signs of overdose and where youth and their families can access free kits (e.g. through towardtheheart.com), and furthering awareness of resources for prevention and addiction treatment could reduce the impact of opioids.9,13–18 Several school districts in British Columbia and higher education institutions, including the University of British Columbia, have already implemented or are planning make naloxone kits available.19,20 Naloxone training was viewed positively by participants of the Vancouver Inner City Youth program, suggesting that this could be beneficial elsewhere.21

-The recent epidemic of drug overdose deaths has been attributed to the increased prevalence of illicit fentanyl, a potent opioid detected in 83% of overdose deaths in 2017 (January – September), up from 5% in 2012.1,2 The number of illicit drug overdose deaths not including fentanyl has remained relatively stable since 2011 at an average of 300 deaths per year.2 Of BC youth who died of overdose from 20092013, 23% had consumed a drug other than what they thought , or that had been adulterated with another substance (e.g. MDMA adulterated with fentanyl).5 Increasing the availability of drugtesting kits could reduce the number of these accidental deaths.
-Free, nonjudgemental drug testing has been provided by ANKORS at festivals in BC and can reduce the risk of drug use where it is already occurring.22,23 This is a critical opportunity for drug education in a trusting environment, the “hook” that engages users in conversations about harm reduction.22,23
+The recent epidemic of drug overdose deaths has been attributed to the increased prevalence of illicit fentanyl, a potent opioid detected in 83% of overdose deaths in 2017 (January – September), up from 5% in 2012.1,2 The number of illicit drug overdose deaths not including fentanyl has remained relatively stable since 2011, at an average of 300 deaths per year.2 Of B.C. youth who died of overdose from 2009–2013, 23% had consumed a drug other than what they thought it was, or that had been adulterated with another substance (e.g. MDMA adulterated with fentanyl).5 Increasing the availability of drug–testing kits could reduce the number of these accidental deaths.
+Free, non–judgemental drug testing has been provided by ANKORS at festivals in British Columbia and can reduce the risk of drug use where it is already occurring.22,23 This is a critical opportunity for drug education in a trusting environment, the “hook” that engages users in conversations about harm reduction.22,23

-Youth engagement in harm reduction approaches is essential in preventing opioidrelated harm and overdoses.24 Peertopeer programs involving peers with lived experience of drug use are an effective method of engaging and empowering youth and have been effective in reducing mortality amongst Vancouver’s Downtown Eastside adult drug users.25–27 Preventative measures to minimize risk factors for addiction, like childhood trauma or mental illness, and maximize protective developmental assets, including family, school and community support systems, are another key aspect of reducing substance misuse.28–30
+Youth engagement in harm reduction approaches is essential in preventing opioid–related harm and overdoses.24 Peer–to–peer programs, involving peers with lived experience of drug use, are an effective method of engaging and empowering youth and have been effective in reducing mortality amongst Vancouver’s Downtown Eastside adult drug users.25–27 Preventative measures to minimize risk factors for addiction, like childhood trauma or mental illness, and to maximize protective developmental assets, including family, school, and community support systems, are another key aspect of reducing substance misuse.28–30